dcritch/ansible-ospdbs/README.md

 ## running it

-- create group_vars/{openstack,satellite} and hosts based on their .ex examples
+- create group_vars/all and ./hosts based on their .ex examples
 - customize files for your environment, with focus on networks
 - copy a manifest.zip in to roles/satellite/files
 - copy over discovery/deploy/overcloud tar images in to roles/openstack/files